 You’re not alone!
 We often hear from Statistics instructors that one of their biggest challenges is turning students into statistical thinkers.

-Coming for Fall classes, the new Statistical Analysis and Learning Tool (SALT) will address this challenge and enable learning in an easy-to-use tool created for students.
+The Statistical Analysis and Learning Tool (SALT) will address this challenge and enable learning in an easy-to-use tool created for students.
 SALT will be integrated in WebAssign courses* and accessible for free outside of WebAssign.

 *SALT is available only for the latest edition of the titles specified below.
 Be sure to upgrade your title if you’d like to use SALT.